 Sayulita nightlife never fails so there is no difference if you arrive on a weekend or not – something is always up!
 If you ever come here, please don’t hesitate to contact me and I’ll buy the first round!

-I don’t know how to put this into words but nightlife in Sayulita is pretty chill, but at the same time can go out of hand.
-When my friends ask, I usually say “it’s like Boracay but a bit chill”, because Boracay parties can last up to 11:00, am the next day.
+The streets of Sayulita only start to be flocked by people by 10:30:00 pm.
 Sayulita bars and clubs close at 3:00 am as per the town ordinance but many people continue to the after parties in their hostels, local homes, or even by the beach.

 Police are patrolling everywhere so if you think that Sayulita has a very vulgar drug scene, you’re wrong.
 These policemen are always looking out for gringos who will do the wrong things so they can be milked for money.